asanbl4/DjangoSocialNetwork/README.md

-Maybe some day I will work on the front end of the web app...
+Maybe some day I will complete the beautiful front end of the web app...

+# Social network

+## Overview:
+This is a fullstack Python Django web app with SQLite This app is about authors that can write posts, make friends, like each others' posts